-Representing an investment of A$27 billion, the Woodside-operated North West Shelf (NWS) Project facilities constitute Australia’s largest oil and gas resource development and currently account for more than 40 per cent of Australia’s oil and gas production.
+Representing an investment of more than A$27 billion, the Woodside-operated North West Shelf (NWS) Project facilities constitute Australia’s largest oil and gas resource development and currently account for more than 40 per cent of Australia’s oil and gas production.

 The NWS Project is a joint venture between six major international companies.
 It is one of the world’s largest liquefied natural gas (LNG) producers, supplying oil and gas to Australian and international markets from huge offshore gas and condensate fields in the Carnarvon Basin off the north-west coast of Australia.